The Drug Diversion App

 How is the Relative Risk Score (RRS) calculated?

-The Drug Diversion App includes more than 15 separate signals.
+Diversion Surveillance includes more than 15 separate signals.
 Each signal is designed to detect a certain behavior that could indicate diversion.
 An “event” is generated when a signal has spotted a clinician engaging in that behavior.
 Each event contributes a weighted amount to the RSS.
 The riskier the event, the higher the points for that event.
 The sum of these contributions from events during the prior 30 days is adjusted using a transform process to produce an approximately normal distribution.

 Who is included in the automated surveillance for diversion?